neysimoes/sass-devtools/README.md

 ### How to install?

-First you have to download Sass Devtools, clicking <a href="https://jaoz.github.io/sass-devtools">here</a>
+First you have to download Sass Devtools, clicking <a href="https://jaoz.github.io/sass-devtools">here</a>.
+Then you import the sass-devtools.scss to your style.scss file.
+Like this:

 ``` css
 @import "sass-devtools.scss";
 ```
+### Documentation

+For more information about Sass Devtools, check out the github page of the project. https://jaoz.github.io/sass-devtools